 Buses and Parking

 Buses can load and unload in front of the museum.
 Bus parking is at the football stadium, lot #94.
 No other vehicles are allowed on campus.
-Cars may park in the parking garage (lot #68) — one block north of the museum.
-Rates are $1.75 for the first hour, then $1.50 per hour.
+Cars may park in the parking garage, one block north of the museum at 13th Street and Jayhawk Blvd., across from the KU Alumni Association and next to the Kansas Union.
+Parking in the garage is $1.75 for the first hour and $1.50 per hour thereafter.
 A campus map is available for download at KU Parking and Transit.

 If you are interested in a scheduled education program for your school group, visit Schools for information about programs, booking, scholarships and a checklist with important policies.